Tizzz-555/100-days-of-code/log.md

 ### Day 32: December 5, Tuesday

-**Today's Progress**: Learned more about provide / inject and what are the use cases and pros and cons compared to the standard props
+🔸 Learned more about provide / inject and what are the use cases and pros and cons compared to the standard props

-**Thoughts**: Will try to share my notes on Twitter whenever I get to a new topic
+🔸 Will try to share my notes on Twitter whenever I get to a new topic

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/27041e12e6c19918635caf0d9d38e0bb50973360)